awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 **Note**
 You can assign tags to an association when you create it by using a command line tool such as the AWS CLI or AWS Tools for PowerShell\.
 Adding tags to an association by using the Systems Manager console isn't supported\.
 For more information about tags, see [Tagging Systems Manager resources](tagging-resources.md)\.

 The following procedures describe how to create an association that uses either a `Command` or a `Policy` document to target managed nodes\.
-For information about creating an association that uses an Automation runbook to target nodes or other types of AWS resources, see [Run automations with State Manager associations](automation-sm-target.md)\.
+For information about creating an association that uses an Automation runbook to target nodes or other types of AWS resources, see [Scheduling automations with State Manager associations](scheduling-automations-state-manager-associations.md)\.

 **Before you begin**
 When you create an association, you can either specify a schedule for the association or run the association immediately\.
 If you specify a schedule, you must enter the schedule in the form of either a cron or rate expression\.
 For more information about cron and rate expressions, see [Reference: Cron and rate expressions for Systems Manager](reference-cron-and-rate-expressions.md)\.